 If you must use a 3D chart, make sure it doesn’t have elements that consume space on a slide but don’t add value.

-Bonus tips to make data visualisation effective
+4 bonus tips to make your data visualisation more effective

 Now that we’ve discussed how to effectively use data visualisation methods, here are some bonus tips to reduce confusion and errors in your visualisation: